benedictdebrah/benedictdebrah/README.md

 ### Others:
-- I occasionally write articles about topics i learn about on [Medium](https://medium.com/@kwamepuni)
+- I occasionally write articles about topics i learn about on [Dev town Community](https://dev.to/benedictdebrah)
 - I share my progress and dump my thoughts through my [tweets](https://twitter.com/OpuniDebrah)
 - You can send me an email at **benedictdebrah.o@gmail.com**